Source: Andrea Piacquadio

 This is how the Dutch healthcare system works

-If you need healthcare, in the Netherlands you always go to the GP first.
-The GP can refer you to other healthcare.
-Only in case of acute care can you immediately call the emergency number or go to the GP office.
+Do you need healthcare?
+Then in the Netherlands you always go to the general practitioner first.
+The GP can refer you to other care.
+Only in case of acute care can you immediately call the emergency number or go to the doctor's clinic.
 Read more about how healthcare works in the Netherlands.

 In the Netherlands, with non-urgent health complaints, you should always see your general practitioner first.
 This is the case if you are pregnant, need medical advice, or experience psychological problems such as sleep problems, anxiety and depressive thoughts.